vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `summary` object enables you to tailor the results of the query summarization.
-Growth users can specify the `maxSummarizedResults` and `responseLang`, while [Scale users](https://vectara.com/pricing/) have much more powerful and granular capabilities:
+Growth users can specify the `maxSummarizedResults` and `responseLang`.

+## Advanced Summarization Customization Options

+[Scale users](https://vectara.com/pricing/) have access to more powerful summarization capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.

-* `summarizerPromptName` allows you to select one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
+The `summarizerPromptName` allows you to specify one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
-* `promptText` lets you override the default prompt text with a [custom prompt](/docs/prompts/vectara-prompt-engine).
+Use `promptText` to override the default prompt text with a [custom prompt](/docs/prompts/vectara-prompt-engine).
 Your use case might require a chatbot to be more human like, so you decide to create a custom response format that behaves more playfully in a conversation or summary.

-* `debug` lets you view detailed logs to help in troubleshooting and optimization.
-* `responseChars` controls the length of the summary, but it is **not** a hard limit like with the `maxTokens` parameter.
-* The `modelParams` object provides more fine-grained controls for the summarizer model:
+The `debug` option lets you view detailed logs to help in troubleshooting and optimization.
+The `responseChars` lets you control the length of the summary, but note that it is **not a hard limit** like with the `maxTokens` parameter.
+The `modelParams` object provides even more fine-grained controls for the summarizer
+model:
 * `maxToken` specifies a hard limit on the number of characters in a response.
     This value supercedes the `responseChars` parameter in the `summary` object.
 * `temperature` indicates whether you want the summarization to not be creative at all `0.0`, or for the summarization to take more creative liberties as you approach the maximium value of `1.0`.
 * `frequencyPenalty` provides even more granular control to help ensure that the summarization decreases the likelihood of repeating words.
 The values range from `0.0` to `1.0`
 * `presencePenalty` provides more control over whether you want the summary to include new topics.
-The values also range from `0.0` to `1.0`
+The values also range from `0.0` to `1.0`.

+By leveraging these advanced capabilities, application builders can fine-tune the behavior and output style of the summarizer to align with your unique application requirements.

 ### Chat Conversation Located within the Summary